developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <span class='text-info'>BOOLEAN</span>

 ####Description
 Only applies to an enabled laser or imaging scanner.
 Disconnecting the trigger will prevent the scan beam from being emitted, this can temporarily prevent a user from scanning without having to disable the scanner, which can take longer.
-By default the trigger will be connected when the scanner is first enabled, you do not have to connect it separately.
-Please note that disconnecting the trigger will also prevent the start method from emitting a laser.
-This property will only affect the scanner and will have no effect on the 'captureTrigger' API.
+By default the trigger is connected when the scanner is first enabled; it does not have to be connected separately.
+Please note that disconnecting the trigger will prevents the start method from emitting a laser.
+This property affects only the scanner and has no effect on the 'captureTrigger' API.

 ####Params
 <p><strong>Default:</strong> true</p>